Contact 3-manifolds, holomorphic curves and intersection theory: Closed holomorphic curves in symplectic -manifolds

-{\arabic{section}} The main objective of these notes will be to explain some results about symplectic $4$-manifolds with contact boundary, and some of the technical tools involved in proving them, notably the intersection theory of punctured pseudoholomorphic curves.
+In\CUP{This material will be published by Cambridge University Press as \textsl{Contact 3-Manifolds, Holomorphic Curves and Intersection Theory} by Chris Wendl.
+This pre-publication version is free to view and download for personal use only.
+Not for re-distribution, re-sale or use in derivative works. \copyright Chris Wendl, 2019.} these lectures we would like to explain some results about symplectic $4$-manifolds with contact boundary, and some of the technical tools involved in proving them, notably the intersection theory of punctured pseudoholomorphic curves.
 These tools are relatively recent, but have historical precedents that go back to the late 1980's, when the field of symplectic topology was relatively new and many deep results about closed symplectic $4$-manifolds were proved.
-We will begin by explaining some of those results.
+We begin with a discussion of some of those results.

-\subsection{Some examples of symplectic $4$-manifolds}
+\section{Some examples of symplectic $4$-manifolds}

 Suppose $M$ is a smooth manifold of even dimension $2n \ge 2$.
 A \defin{symplectic form} on $M$ is a closed $2$-form $\omega$ that is \defin{nondegenerate}, meaning that $\omega(X,\cdot) \ne 0$ for every nonzero vector~$X \in TM$, or equivalently,